jeantoledo/jfront/README.md

 - Webpack Dev Server
 - ESLint (airbnb)
 - Bulma (UI Framework)
+- Travis CI

 ## Decisions

 - Not use HMR with Webpack Dev Server
   - Why?
-I think that HMR isn't a requirement, despite the productivity improvement.
-HMR have some side effects that require some code to work properly (like old events attached in dom nodes and append elements logic).
+I think that HMR isn't a requirement.
+Despite the productivity improvement, HMR have some side effects that require code to work properly (like old events attached in dom nodes and append elements logic).